-The genetic stability of the inserted DNA in events MON 863, MON810 and NK603 was demonstrated in earlier safety evaluations.
-In MON 863 \times MON 810 \times NK603 the three inserts are combined.
-The Southern data presented show that all three events are present and the structure of each insert is retained.
+The genetic stability of the inserted DNA in event MON 863 and NK603 was demonstrated.
+In MON 863 x NK603 the two inserts are combined.
+The Southern data presented show that both events are present and the structure of each insert is retained.
 Furthermore, each of the traits has been conserved in the combined maize line.
 The Panel agreed that there is no a priori reason to expect instability of stacked transgenes.

 The assessment of stability with respect to individual transgenic inserts has been undertaken already and to assess stability of the stacked events is irrelevant where the stack is the final cross in the development of hybrid seed.
 Effectively the F1 hybrid is sown and the F2 generation of seed is used as food or feed.
 A strategy for hybrid maize production might involve the development of an inbred line carrying stacked transgenes in which case this would be crossed with a non-GM inbred line to generate hybrid maize seed.
 In such a case the stacked transgenes are maintained through several generations making an assessment of stability feasible.
-Where three transgenic events are stacked the use of an inbred line carrying two transgenes might be crossed with another inbred GM line carrying the third transgene to produce hybrid seed.
 The Panel is agreed that there is no a priori reason to expect instability of stacked transgenes.